Russia's Belarus talks plan is 'propaganda', Ukraine official says - NewsBreak

 Russia's Belarus talks plan is 'propaganda', Ukraine official says

-(Reuters) -Ukraine wants only “real” negotiations with Russia over its military offensive, without ultimatums, an adviser to President Volodymyr Zelenskiy told Reuters on Sunday, calling Moscow’s decision to send a delegation to Belarus for talks “propaganda”.
+Feb 27 (Reuters) - Ukraine wants only "real" negotiations with Russia over its military offensive, without ultimatums, an adviser to President Volodymyr Zelenskiy told Reuters on Sunday, calling Moscow's decision to send a delegation to Belarus for talks "propaganda".

 Zelenskiy rejected talks in Belarus, accusing it of allowing Russian troops through its territory to invade.
 However, he left the door open for negotiations elsewhere.